bstone/Visualize-M2/README.md

 Visualize.m2
 ========

 A [Macaulay2](https://github.com/Macaulay2/M2) package to help visualize algebraic objects in the browser using javascript.
 This package is still in development.
+There are many great features that are not detailed below, but this should get you the idea of what we are doing.
+The goal (as of now) is to support the following packages: Graphs.m2; SimplicialComplexes.m2; Posets.m2; AlgebraicSplines.m2.
+If you would like us to support other packages, please let us know.

 Usage
 =====